engineyard/ey-docs/pages/database-restore.md

     `ec2-172-16-139-19.us-west-1.compute.amazonaws.com` is the IP address of the database instance, and
     `/tmp/postgres/dumpfile.pgz` is the directory and file name that you want to copy the backup file to.

-2. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/postgres`).
+2. Via SSH, connect to the application and database instance (for single server environment) or the master database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/postgres`).

 3. Import the database backup file to the database: pg_restore -d myapp dumpfile.pgz --clean -U postgres